 India Mark is a Thirroul/Sydney based figurative painter.

-India Mark was a finalist in the Archibald Prize 2016 with her first painting submission – a portrait of musician Dane Taylor.
-She was awarded the Foundation for Visual Arts Scholarship from the ANU School of Art and finished a Master of Fine Arts at the National Art School 2017.
+India Mark was awarded the Foundation for Visual Arts Scholarship from the ANU School of Art and finished a Master of Fine Arts at the National Art School 2017.
 Two of her works are included in the archival collection of the National Art School.
 Mark was a finalist in the Archibald Prize 2016 and 2018 and a finalist in Brett Whiteley’s Travelling Scholarship 2017 and 2018.